 Jessica Love’s illustrations jump off the page.
 The book has minimal text and relies heavily on the pictures to tell the story.
 What do you think the pictures are saying?
 Which drawing is your favorite?

 At the end of the story, Julián joins all the mermaids in celebration.
 Why do you think it is important to celebrate the mermaids?
 What do you like to celebrate about yourself?

 Bring the Book to Life

 Want to design your own mer-masterpiece just like Julián?
-Here’s what you’ll need to get started.
+Here’s what you and your child will need to get started.

 Make Your Own Merfolk